HUM Nutrition Review: A Doctor's Ingredient Review

 While both supplements are free of questionable additive ingredients which is a good sign and makes them unlikely to be harmful, we do not currently recommend either supplement due to our concerns over their efficacy.

-We hope that in the future HUM clarifies their claims of clinical efficacy of their menopause supplement, because our review of the clinical trial cited by the brand led us to believe that it just tested one of the active ingredients and not the actual HUM supplement.
+We hope that in the future, HUM clarifies their clinical efficacy claims for their menopause supplement, because our review of the clinical trial cited by the brand led us to believe that it just tested one of the active ingredients and not the actual HUM supplement.